ez17847/ce888labs/Assignment1/README.md

 - [ ] common.py.
 It was modified bassically in its function of play_one_episode and play_n_episodes. play_n_episodes was modified to receive the name of the game, and to have a counter of the iterations that play_one_episode will use.
+	play_one_episode, in the other hand, was modified to save the frames previously mentioned into images, to an specific folder.
 ```
 def play_n_episodes(game, player, predfunc, nr, render=False):
     logger.info("Start Playing ... ")